Work hardening

 Main benefits include:

-• Accelerating the recovery of occupational function
+• Accelerating the recovery of occupational functions

 • Reducing the recurrence of occupational injuries

-Research shows that patients completing the full course have a return-to-work rate over 40% higher than traditional rehabilitation.
+Studies show that patients completing the full course have a return-to-work rate over 40% higher than traditional rehabilitation.

 Risks and Side Effects